 Meals at the shelter

 For women who qualify for Special Priority Housing through Toronto Community Housing, we will do an advocacy letter for you and assist in filling out your application.
-For women who don’t qualify, we will refer you to our Housing Worker who works out of our outreach centre.
+For women who don’t qualify, we will refer you to our Housing Worker who works out of our outreach centre and will assist you in determining other housing options.

 We offer support through the entire process.
 We assist you in applying for Legal Aid, finding a lawyer and navigating the legal system.
 We can also attend court with you.